ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Allocation changes based on the crop phenology phases phenology (section :numref:`Phenology`).
-Simulated C assimilation begins every year upon leaf emergence in phase 2 and ends with harvest at the end of phase 3; therefore, so does the allocation of such C to the crop’s leaf, live stem, fine root, and reproductive pools.
+Simulated C assimilation begins every year upon leaf emergence in phase 2 and ends with harvest at the end of phase 3; therefore, so does the allocation of such C to the crop's leaf, live stem, fine root, and reproductive pools.

 Typically, C:N ratios in plant tissue vary throughout the growing season and